INeedNZT/Background-Inpainting/README.md

 ## Usage
 Run the following command, and all generated images will be saved in the `output_dir`.
+The `extract_prompt` parameter refers to the elements you want to extract from the `input_img`.
 ```bash
 python inference.py \
     --input_img ./assets/image.jpeg \